Skip to content

 History

-The company has grown from a small group of researchers working together in a spirit of open communication, collaboration and trust to a medium-sized successful pharmaceutical company that has a small range of very successful drugs in the market and many others in development – three of which look very promising.
+The company has grown from a small group of researchers working together in a spirit of open communication, collaboration and trust, to a medium-sized pharmaceutical company that has a small range of very successful drugs in the market and many others in development - three of which look very promising.

 Their investment in IT had traditionally been focused on the automation of the manufacturing process due to the growth in demand for their most successful drugs.
 However, a recent attempted fraud in their supplier network sparked a company-wide investigation into their operations.
-The result was the appointment of Jules Keeper as their Chief Data Officer (CDO).
-Jules' mission is to improve the organization'sprotection, management and use of data.
+They have also acquired two manufacturing facilities which came with additional warehouse and distribution centers.
+Their existing leaders, Stew Faster, Tessa Tube, Reggie Mint, Gary Geeke and Ivor Padlock in these areas are struggling to integrate these new facilities into their existing operations.

 Jules instigated a company-wide data strategy focused on "better data for everyone".
-This was underpinned by an data governance program that ensured their regulatory compliance as well as providing for data management, protection and access.
+This was underpinned by a data governance program that ensured their regulatory compliance as well as providing for data management, protection and access.

 Through Jules' influence: